Presentation in the discipline "art" on the topic "ancient mesopotamia". Artistic culture of the interfluve Mesopotamia mhk

 Epic of Gilgamesh

 • One of the oldest literary monuments of that time is the Epic of Gilgamesh in Akkadian (translated from an earlier Sumerian text).
-The poem was created in the 2nd millennium BC.
+The poem was written in the 2nd millennium BC.
 Gilgamesh, king of the Sumerian city of Uruk, is presented in the poem as the son of a goddess and a demigod.
 Brave and strong.
 He decides to measure his strength with the gods and learn the secret of immortality.
 After 12 years he

 Sumer and Akkad

-HongNian Zhang .
-Sargon the Great - the birth of the Akkadian kingdom
+Hong Nian Zhang .
+Sargon the Great - Birth of the Kingdom of Akkad

 White Temple in Uruk